 Blood type and Rh status (positive or negative)

-Ultrasonography is required if bleeding occurs late in pregnancy.
-If doctors have not confirmed that the placenta is normal, an ultrasound device placed in the vagina (transvaginal ultrasonography) may be used to determine the location of the placenta, umbilical cord, and blood vessels.
+Ultrasonography is also done to try to find the cause of the bleeding.
+An ultrasound device placed in the vagina (transvaginal ultrasonography) may be used to determine the location of the placenta, umbilical cord, and blood vessels.
 Thus, it can help doctors rule out or identify placenta previa and vasa previa.
-However, ultrasonography cannot reliably distinguish placental abruption from rupture of the uterus.
-Doctors distinguish them based on results of the examination, including information about risk factors.
-Laparotomy is done to confirm a ruptured uterus.
-For this surgical procedure, doctors make an incision into the abdomen and pelvis so that they can directly view the uterus.
+However, ultrasonography does not always detect a placental abruption.
+Doctors evaluate for placental abruption and uterine rupture based on results of the physical examination, including information about risk factors.

 A complete blood cell count is done.
 Blood type and Rh status are determined so that a donor with a compatible blood type can be identified in case the woman needs a transfusion.
-If bleeding is profuse or if placental abruption is suspected, blood tests for disseminated intravascular coagulation are done.
-These tests include the following:
+If the bleeding is heavy or if the doctor suspects a placental abruption, blood tests for disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation is a condition in which small blood clots develop throughout the bloodstream, blocking small blood vessels.
+The increased clotting depletes the platelets... read more are done.

-For placental abruption or placenta previa, if delivery is not required, bed rest in the hospital is usually recommended.
+For placental abruption or placenta previa, if delivery is not required and the pregnant woman and fetus are healthy, admission to the hospital is usually recommended.
 There, the woman and fetus can be monitored, and treatment is readily available.
-If the bleeding stops, the woman is encouraged to walk and may be sent home.
+If the bleeding stops, the woman may be sent home.
 If bleeding continues or worsens or if the pregnancy is near term, the baby is delivered.
-When a baby is delivered in women with placenta previa, cesarean delivery is required.
+In women with placenta previa, cesarean delivery is required.
 Women who have a placental abruption may have a vaginal or cesarean delivery.

 If the uterus has ruptured, the baby is delivered immediately.
 The uterus is repaired surgically.

 If the woman has lost a lot of blood, she is given fluids intravenously.
-If this treatment is inadequate, she is given blood transfusions.
+If fluid treatment is inadequate, she is given blood transfusions.

 Usually, a small vaginal discharge of blood mixed with mucus (bloody show) signals the start of labor.